There is no requirement for importers (companies or individuals) to hold an import licence to import goods into Australia.

 A major condition for using the transaction value is that there is no relationship between the buyer and seller which can influence the price.

-Valuation of imported goods can be complex and importers are urged to seek advice from a customs broker or to contact us
+Valuation of imported goods can be complex and importers are urged to seek advice from a customs broker or to

 Information on Valuation Advice